Classicide: Examples

 According to Mann, examples of classicide include the dekulakization policy during the forced collectivization in the Soviet Union under the Stalin era of the better off peasants, who were labelled as kulaks and identified as "class enemies" by the Soviet regime, and the Cambodian genocide by the Khmer Rouge regime in Democratic Kampuchea, before being stopped by Vietnam.
-They were a perversion of socialist theories of democracy in the same sense as ethnic cleansing is a perversion of nationalist theory of democracy.
+Mann said they were a perversion of socialist theories of democracy in the same sense as ethnic cleansing is a perversion of nationalist theory of democracy.

 Human rights activist Harry Wu has identified the killings which were carried out during the Chinese Land Reform under the leadership of Mao Zedong as classicide.
 Wu writes that "in order to consolidate his power, Mao Zedong implemented a nation-wide ideology to undermine those who previously held power."
 According to Wu, this ideology included dividing people into five class categories depending on their possession of land, capital, property, and income.
 The five categories were the landlord class, the rich peasant class, the middle peasant class, and the poor worker and peasant classes.
 Those in the lower classes were "praised for their humble way of life and work ethic", while the landlords and the wealthy were demonized and persecuted.
-Their property was seized, they were sent to do hard manual labor in the countryside, and many of them were killed.
+Their property was seized, and they were sent to do hard manual labor in the countryside where many of them were killed.
 Wu writes that "according to research, in 1949 there were around 10 to 15 million members of the landlord and rich peasant classes nationwide.
 By the end of the 1970s, when the Cultural Revolution had ended, only 10 to 15 percent of them remained alive."